nick42d/youtui/README.md

 # About
 Youtui - a simple TUI YouTube Music player written in Rust.
+Inspired by https://github.com/ccgauche/ytermusic/.

 Ytmapi-rs - an asynchronous API for youtube music - using Google's internal API.
 Inspired by https://github.com/sigma67/ytmusicapi/.